- Parks & Recreation

 Laramie Community Forest Stewardship Plan (Approved by City Council - Final publication format)

 The Sunrise and Laramie Rotary Clubs who manage The Shawver Memorial Tree Fund have now partnered with Rooted in Laramie.
 The Shawver Memorial Tree Fund was established in 2013 by Laramie Rotary Clubs, to help Laramie with the ongoing renewal of our community forest.
 Chuck Shawver was a man passionate about Laramie’s trees.
 Kristen Petersen, Chuck Shawver’s daughter said about her father, “He especially worried about the city’s aging cottonwood trees and the long term plan for replacing them.
 It was a passion of his.” she said.
-“He spearheaded it (a plan for replacing Laramie’s older trees), but was so busy doing so many different things that it never really transpired.
+“He spearheaded it" (a plan for replacing Laramie’s older trees), "but was so busy doing so many different things that it never really transpired.
 It just seems like unfinished business.”
-Shawver’s many contributions to Laramie are now living on through the Shawver Tree Fund, established by the Sunrise Rotary Club and the Laramie Rotary Club in memory of Chuck Shawver in conjunction with "Rooted in Laramie".
+Shawver’s many contributions to Laramie are now living on through The Shawver Memorial Tree Fund, established by the Sunrise Rotary Club and the Laramie Rotary Club in memory of Chuck Shawver in conjunction with "Rooted in Laramie".